Western Conference (MLS): Western Conference Champion counts by team

-As of the 2020 season, a total of 13 different teams have competed in the Western Conference Finals, and 11 of those teams have won at least once.
-In the table below, teams are ordered first by the number of appearances in a Western Conference Finals, then by the number of wins, and finally by year.
+As of the 2024 season, a total of fourteen different teams have competed in the Western Conference finals, and twelve of those teams have won at least once.
+In the table below, teams are ordered first by the number of appearances in a Western Conference finals, then by the number of wins, and finally by year.
 Note that this table does not include years that a Western Conference team appeared in the Eastern Conference in the playoffs (such as 2010), and it does include appearances by Eastern Conference teams.
-Chivas USA (defunct), Nashville SC and the Vancouver Whitecaps FC have never made it to the Western Conference Finals.
+Chivas USA (defunct), Nashville SC, St. Louis City SC and Vancouver Whitecaps FC have never made it to the Western Conference finals.

 Western Conference regular season champions by year

 ^ – MLS did not have draws until the 2000 season.

 † – The LA Galaxy were declared winners of the Western Division in 2001 after the September 11, 2001 terrorist attacks forced the cancellation of the rest of the regular season.
-The MLS Cup Playoffs began on September 20.
+The MLS Cup playoffs began on September 20.

+MLS West at the MLS All-Star Game

+In 1996, 1997, 1999, 2000, 2001, and 2004, the Major League Soccer All-Star Game was contested between an all-star team from the Western Conference against an all-star team from the Eastern Conference.
+In total, the MLS West all-star team has 1 win, 1 draw, and 4 losses against the east.